fenago/pytest-quick-start-guide/testing-with-pytest/Lab_2.md

 from tasks import Task
 ```

-The best way to allow the tests to be able to importtasks or fromtasksimportsomething
-is to install tasks locally using pip.
-This is possible because there’s a setup.py
-file present to direct pip.

-Install tasks either by running pip install . or pip install -e. from the tasks_proj direc-
-tory.
-Or you can run pip install -e tasks_proj from one directory up:
+Install tasks either by running `pip install .` or `pip install -e .` from the tasks_proj directory.
+Or you can run `pip install -e tasks_proj` from one directory up:

 ##### Step 1

 ##### $ cd /home/jovyan/work/testing-with-pytest/code

 ##### $ pip install ./tasks_proj/